DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/best-practices.md

 * Don't write long tests.
 Shorter test scenarios are easier to debug and can run concurrently.

-* Any reused data (for example, large sets of reference values or forms inputs) is better stored in a dedicated directory.
+* Any reused data (for example, large sets of reference values or form inputs) is better stored in a dedicated directory.
 Consider a descriptive folder name (for instance, `data`).

 With all the suggestions applied, your project's file structure might look like this: